chiouey/elsaanderic/faq.md

 ---
 title: FAQs
-image: "../assets/images/sweden-aperol.jpg"
 ---

 ### What should I wear?

 The only event with a dress code is Saturday.

-Our theme is *"Riviera Chic"*.
+Our theme is *"High Summer Semi-Formal"*.
 Think linen, open collars, sandals & midi dresses.

 It's likely going to be hot, so don't feel the need to wear a jacket or a tie.